 A knockoff is cheaper: TRUE

-It’s an undeniable truth: knock-offs come with a cheaper price tag, but that affordability often reflects compromised quality.
-The equation is simple – cutting costs invariably means cutting corners on the quality of materials and craftsmanship.
-How else could replicas be offered at a fraction of the price of authentic pieces without sacrificing anything?
+It’s a simple fact: copies are cheaper, but that often means they’re not as good.
+It’s pretty simple: if you cut costs, you’re going to have to cut corners on the quality of materials and craftsmanship.
+How else could replicas be offered at a fraction of the price of the real thing without making any compromises?

-Jaime Gillin, in “The Real Cost of Rip-Offs”, articulates this sentiment perfectly, pointing out that authentic designs are indeed investments.
-Yes, they have a higher upfront cost than knock-offs, but they are made with the highest quality materials, designed to last for generations and maintain or even increase in value over time.
-On the other hand, knock-offs tend to be short-lived.
-Made from inferior components such as inferior foam, fabrics, metals and joinery techniques, they deteriorate quickly.
-This stark contrast underlines the long-term value and sustainability of choosing original design pieces over ephemeral replicas.
+Jaime Gillin sums this up perfectly in “The Real Cost of Rip-Offs”, pointing out that authentic designs are indeed investments.
+Yes, they cost more upfront than knock-offs, but they’re made with the best materials, designed to last for generations and even increase in value over time.
+On the other hand, knock-offs don’t last as long.
+They’re made with lower-quality materials like foam, fabrics, metals, and joinery techniques, so they wear out quickly.
+This shows the long-term value and sustainability of choosing original designs over short-lived replicas.

 The Bottom Line